energister/lmru--tech/README.md

 # Leroy Merlin Technology Culture

 Hello and welcome!
-This is home for Leroy Merlin Russia technology culture.
+This is home for Leroy Merlin Digital Technologies technology culture.
 All materials see in the `content` folder.

 ## What is the purpose

-The main reason for this site is to have all common technical agreements in a written form in the central place [tech.leroymerlin.ru](https://tech.leroymerlin.ru/).
+The main reason for this site is to have all common technical agreements in a written form in the central place.

 ## Contributing